 Does ZeroWater Remove Fluoride?

 Now as you can see, the fluoride meter registered 0.6 ppm of fluoride in my home’s tap water.

-Now, while Brita filers were shown to not remove fluoride in do Brita filters remove fluoride – I do have slightly higher hopes for ZeroWater.
+Now while Brita filters were shown to NOT remove fluoride in do Brita filters remove fluoride – I do have slightly higher hopes for ZeroWater.
 But let’s see what the fluoride meter tells us.

 So, does ZeroWater remove fluoride?

 Yes, according to the fluoride meter, ZeroWater filters can remove fluoride.
 In fact, it took water that contained 0.6 ppm of fluoride all the way down to 0.0 ppm, virtually removing all fluoride from my home’s tap water.

 Now if I’m being honest, this surprised me….
 Usually it’s the more expensive filters that can remove fluoride while the cheaper ones fail.